privacyguides/privacyguides.org/collections/_posts/2019-11-09-firefox-privacy.md

 ## Additional Resources

-[Web Browsers at Privacy Guides](https://www.privacytools.io/browsers/) — Privacy Guides's comprehensive set of recommendations for browsers and tweaks you can make to enhance your privacy is a great next step for more advanced users looking to protect their privacy online.
+[Web Browsers at PrivacyTools](https://www.privacytools.io/browsers/) — PrivacyTools's comprehensive set of recommendations for browsers and tweaks you can make to enhance your privacy is a great next step for more advanced users looking to protect their privacy online.

 [ghacks user.js](https://github.com/ghacksuserjs/ghacks-user.js) — For more advanced users, the ghacks user.js is a "configuration file that can control hundreds of Firefox settings [...] which aims to provide as much privacy and enhanced security as possible, and to reduce tracking and fingerprinting as much as possible - while minimizing any loss of functionality and breakage".